mpunkenhofer/lisc/README.md

 ## Project Status

-This project is currently under slow development.
+Since the Phoenix Freeshard sever is shutting down, this project is shelved. ~~This project is currently under slow development~~.
 To visit the currently deployed site head over to [https://mpunkenhofer.github.io/lisc/](https://mpunkenhofer.github.io/lisc/).

 ## Resources